Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Data analysis

 \section{Data analysis}

 In this section, we analyze some real-life datasets to demonstrate our results (Corollaries \ref{cor2.1}, \ref{cor3.1} and \ref{cor3.2}) on the assessment of missing data mechanisms in Sections 2 and 3.
 Note that the results are robust with respect to some minor changes in the data as long as any of the given conditions in the corollaries is satisfied. \begin{example} Consider the data in Table \ref{t6} discussed in Baker {\it et al.} (1992), which cross-classifies mother's self-reported smoking status ($Y_{1}$) ($Y_{1} = 1(2)$ for smoker (non-smoker)) with newborn's weight ($Y_{2}$) ($Y_{2} = 1(2)$ if weight $< 2500$ grams ($\geq 2500$ grams)).
-The supplementary margins contain data on only smoking status, data on only newborn's weight and missing data on both variables.
+The fully observed data comprises data on both smoking data and newborn's weight ($R_{1}=R_{2}=1$), while the supplementary margins contain data on only smoking status ($R_{1}=1,R_{2}=2$), data on only newborn's weight ($R_{1}=2,R_{2}=1$) and missing data on both smoking data and newborn's weight ($R_{1}=R_{2}=2$) .
+Comparing with Table \ref{t1}, we observe from Table \ref{t6} that $y_{1111}=4512$, $y_{1211}=21009$, $y_{2111}=3394$, $y_{2211}=24132$, $y_{1+12}=1049$, $y_{2+12}=1135$, $y_{+121}=142$, $y_{+221}=464$ and $y_{++22}=1224$, which help us compute the MLE's of the various odds (see Section 2.2) under Models M1-M8.

-From Table \ref{t6}, note that $\frac{142}{464}\not\in\left(\frac{3394}{24132},\frac{4512}{21009}\right)$, while $\frac{1049}{1135}\in\left(\frac{21009}{24132},\frac{4512}{3394}\right)$.
+Note that from Table \ref{t6}, the MLE's satisfy $\frac{142}{464}\not\in\left(\frac{3394}{24132},\frac{4512}{21009}\right)$, while $\frac{1049}{1135}\in\left(\frac{21009}{24132},\frac{4512}{3394}\right)$.
 Hence, from Corollary \ref{cor2.1}, the missing data mechanism of $Y_{1}$ or $Y_{2}$ is likely MAR, but neither NMAR nor MCAR.
 This result coincides with the analysis by Baker {\it et al.} (1992) who infer that the most parsimonious fit model is MAR for $Y_{1}$ and MCAR for $Y_{2}$ (Model M4 in Section 2).
 They also mention that boundary solutions occur on fitting NMAR models for $Y_{1}$ (Models M1, M2 and M3 in Section 2) to the dataset in Table \ref{t6}.
 This implies that these models provide poor fits to the observed data (see Clarke and Smith (2005)), which further supports our observation.
 Based on $p$-value of 1, the other plausible models are M5 and M6 (see Section 2) for which the missing mechanism is MAR for $Y_{1}$.

 To assess the uncertainty of the accuracy of the proposed method, bootstrap resampling is performed.
 We generate 10,000 random samples from the Models M4, M5 and M6 fitted to the data and check for those samples satisfying the condition on $\widehat{\nu}$'s in Corollary \ref{cor2.1}.
 The computed percentage of such samples is 99.99 for each of the above models, which confirms the accuracy of the proposed method. \end{example}